A Survey on Spoken Italian Datasets and Corpora: Categorization of Spoken Italian Datasets and Corpora

 \subsubsection{Telephone Speech}

-Telephone speech datasets are indispensable for developing telephony-based systems such as customer service automation, voice-based authentication, and call transcription tools \cite{-_exploring_2024}.
+Telephone speech datasets are indispensable to develop telephony-based systems such as customer service automation, voice-based authentication, and call transcription tools \cite{-_exploring_2024}.
 The \textbf{Italian Spontaneous Dialogue Telephony Speech Dataset - Nexdata} \cite{noauthor_italianitaly_nodate} is a prominent resource, featuring 500 hours of conversational recordings made via mobile phones.
 These recordings include a balanced representation of regional accents and cover various familiar topics, simulating natural interactions in telephonic environments.
 Another notable dataset is the \textbf{Italian Spontaneous Dialogue Dataset} \cite{noauthor_italian_nodate-1} by Defined.ai, which includes telephony-based conversations recorded under both noisy and silent conditions.
 This dataset's emphasis on diverse environments makes it highly applicable to real-world telephony use cases.
 Additionally, the \textbf{Aurora Project Database} \cite{noauthor_aurora_nodate}, collected over the GSM telephone network in vehicular environments, provides speech data influenced by background noise and motion, contributing to advancements in noise-robust telephony systems.
-Together, these resources support the development of telephony applications with robust performance across varied acoustic and contextual challenges.
+By leveraging these resources, developers can create telephony applications that maintain robust performance under diverse acoustic and contextual challenges.